jazzabeanie/arcpyScripts/!README.md

 Parse csv files to make sure they as expected.
 Check the class of fields to see that they are as expected.

-### Put all variable declarations into some sort of setup function

 ### lint the code

 ### Create a log() method